 About Jordan Faye Block

-An artist and curator, wellness advocate and yoga teacher – Jordan Faye Block after 20 years of running art galleries and earning an MFA from the Maryland Institute College of Art, has chosen to apply her creativity to these new endeavors.
+An artist and curator, wellness advocate and yoga teacher – Jordan Faye Block after 20 years of running art galleries and earning an MFA from the Maryland Institute College of Art, has chosen to apply her creativity to this new endeavor.
 Mentoring over 200 artists to improve their confidence, raise their knowledge regarding marketing and presentation of their work and themselves – is now expanding this to include helping people step into their higher self.
-After receiving her 100 Hour training in the Power of Prana with Martha McAlpine and her 200 Hour Radiant Body Yoga Teacher Training in Kundalini & Vinyasa with Kia Miller at the Himalayan Institute, Jordan’s mission is two–fold: bring an energetic yoga practice to artists, patrons, and the curious community, and as a curator and mentor, support artists, creatives, and wellness practitioners in building their audience through great design, beautiful marketing and education.
+After receiving her 100 Hour training in the Power of Prana with Martha McAlpine and her 200 Hour Radiant Body Yoga Teacher Training in Kundalini & Vinyasa with Kia Miller, Jordan’s mission is two–fold: bring an energetic yoga practice to artists, patrons, and the curious community, and as a curator and mentor, support artists curating independent exhibitions throughout Baltimore.
 This includes assisting one in finding a balanced, thriving and happy life both within themselves and inside their homes - as these two tend to be a reflection of one another.
 Jordan is fully engaged with her artists whom she’s been working with throughout her years as a curator, continuing to help collectors find new works for their collections, in addition providing installation and curatorial services to them.
 This mission enables her clients to make beautiful change in their lives, inside & out.
 She happily lives and works in the Station North Arts District.
 And if you can’t find her in the studio or at the local coffee house, she’s likely helping her love, Ned Sparrow, at his shop, Station North Books.